No Match Found

 “ESG requirements need to take hold not only in our minds as soon as possible, but also within our organisations, processes, systems and real estate portfolios.
 The objective is clear; we'll find the way there.”

-Director, Head of Real Assets Financial Services Consulting, PwC Germany
+Partner, Real Asset Financial Services & Sustainability Consulting, Frankfurt am Main, PwC Germany